aws/aws-iot-device-sdk-java-v2/documents/MIGRATION_GUIDE.md

 The v1 SDK automatically cleans resources allocated by an `AWSIotMqttClient` object on shutdown.

-In the v2 SDK, when an MQTT 5 client is no longer required, your program **must** close it explicitly via a `close` call.
+In the v2 SDK, when an MQTT5 client is no longer required, your program **must** close it explicitly via a `close` call.

 The v2 SDK `Mqtt5Client` class implements the [AutoCloseable](https://docs.oracle.com/javase/8/docs/api/java/lang/AutoCloseable.html)
 interface, so it is recommended to create `Mqtt5Client` objects in the [try-with-resources](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html)